Matthew-Signorotti/Matthew-Signorotti.github.io/about.md

 permalink: /about/
 ---

-I am freelance developer.
-Currently doing more in backend, focused in Python and Django.
+I am a UC Berkeley student pursuing a double major in Electrical Engineering and Computer Sciences (EECS) and Industrial Engineering and Operations Research (IEOR).

-email: agus[at]python.web.id
+email: matthew.signorotti[at]gmail.com